MAD-NTID/project-transformers/levels/ice_12/objectives/mini_calculator/description.md

 # Part 3 - Mini Calculator

 This exercise is designed to challenge you.
-You will be working on your knowledge of using user inputs, explicit conversion, decision, int.parse and other concepts that you have learned in this course so far to build a mini calculator that can support the following operations:
+You will be working on your knowledge of using user inputs, numeric input handling, explicit conversion, decision, int.parse and other concepts that you have learned in this course so far to build a mini calculator that can support the following operations:
  - Add